pstroe/chartering-new-realms-2024/chapter1.md

         if count != 0:
             return(count)

 # List to store results
 results = []

-#list to store the
+#list to store the complete sentences selected randomly
 all_sentences = []

+#dictionary to store the amount of erroneously integrated speakers into the text for each file.
 speaker_error = {}

 # Loop through all XML files in the folder
 for xml_file_name in os.listdir(xml_folder_path):
     if xml_file_name.endswith('.xml'):  # Only process XML files xml_file_path = os.path.join(xml_folder_path, xml_file_name)

         #handles the processing and selection of the n random sentences.
+Try/Except block to handle the possibly inconsistent formatting fo the XML structure.
         try:
             # Try parsing the XML file
             tree = ET.parse(xml_file_path)